ShinyTrinkets/twofold.ts/docs/dev-tags.md

 ## Errors

-When a tag doesn't receive the parameters it needs, it should just return.
+When a tag doesn't receive the parameters it needs, it should log some warning and just return.
 When the TwoFold evaluator runs a function that returns `undefined` or `null`, it will **not destroy** the single tag and it will **not replace** the inner text of a double tag.
 The execution is basically ignored.

 For example, the tag `<line />` cannot return anything and is not consumed, because it needs the length, a valid tag would be `<line len=40 />`.